 That’s about it really.
 Take an idea, try and boil it down into a phrase, something with resonance and some lyrical attributes and go with it.
 I was actually pretty pleased with the poem above.
 I sent it off to the poetry competition with high hopes.
 I have to admit, I didn’t send it off in the form it is above.
 Since then I’ve worked on it some more and edited it a little but sadly it wasn’t a winner or even a runner up.

-As a writer though and not one who can really call himself a professional one, the fundamental result of writing and the reason for doing it has to be the pleasure of crafting something that is pleasureable to me; pleasureable to write and to read.
-It is the process of writing itself which is most satisfying to me, perhaps that is why I am always skimming back over my past work.
+As a writer though and not one who can really call himself a professional one, the fundamental result of writing and the reason for doing it has to be the pleasure of crafting something that is satisfying to me; satisfying to write and to read.
+It is the process of writing itself which is most rewarding to me, perhaps that is why I am always skimming back over my past work.
 Well, someone has to read this stuff, it might as well be me.

 I do love it every time someone presses the like button here on WordPress or over on Facebook, Twitter or YouTube but the Ferrari, the motorboat and the Spanish villa that I expected, or more accurately hoped I might earn from all this scribbling has not arrived.
 Indeed, those things may never arrive but even so if you come looking for me you’ll probably find me with a notebook or my laptop in my hand, writing.